 What is glaucoma?

-In short, glaucoma is a build up of pressure within the eye that causes damage to the optic nerve.
 There is a small space in the front of the eye called the anterior chamber.
 Clear liquid flows in and out of the anterior chamber, this fluid nourishes and bathes nearby tissues.
 If a patient has glaucoma, the fluid drains too slowly out of the eye.
 This leads to fluid build-up, and pressure inside the eye rises.

 Examples of eyedrops include: